 The behaviour of Dehn filling with respect to Heegaard Floer homology is controllable, in the sense that

 is fairly well-understood.
 In particular, we make the following observation: Owing to the short exact sequence

 and Corollary~\ref{quotient corollary}, the L-space conjecture predicts that $E_\mathsf{lo}(\pi_1(M))$ is nonsmooth whenever there exists $\alpha \notin \mathcal{L}_M$ distinct from $\lambda_M^{\pm 1}$.
-The manifolds for which such an $\alpha$ fails to exist are known as generalized solid tori (\cite[Proposition 7.5]{RR17}, c.f. \cite[Section 1.5]{HRW22}); examples of such manifolds are the solid torus itself and the twisted $I$-bundle over the Klein bottle.
-This class of manifolds is conjecturally the same as the collection of all LO-generalized solid tori, defined in \cite[Page 24]{BGH}.
-We therefore conjecture:
+The manifolds for which such an $\alpha$ fails to exist are known as generalized solid tori (\cite[Proposition 7.5]{RR17}, c.f. \cite[Section 1.5]{HRW22}).
+That is, a generalized solid torus is a knot manifold $M$ such that if $\alpha \neq \lambda_M$ is primitive, then $M(\alpha)$ is an L-space; examples of such manifolds are the solid torus itself and the twisted $I$-bundle over the Klein bottle.